MinhazMinu/MinhazMInu/README.md

 <div align="left">Hello!
-I'm <b>Minhazul Taher</b>, Software Developer who spends most of their time convincing a computer to do what I want.
-So far, the computer is winning.
+I'm <b>Minhazul Taher</b>, Software Developer who spends most of their time convincing a computer to do what I want.<br>So far, the computer is winning.

 Primary Stack: React, Laravel, Node, Python and existential dread.
 Hobbies: Debugging, thinking about debugging, and occasionally sleeping.